 The mission of Foothold NW is to make higher education accessible to everyone who is interested in attaining it, primarily through education finance reform.

-1) Counsel and inform prospective students on their options for school funding, including private and public loans, Americorps education credits, and scholarships.
+PHASE 1) Inform prospective students on their options for school funding, including private and public loans, Americorps education credits, and scholarships.